 - TBRI Animate on Human Trafficking: 3-minute animation from Texas Christian University that accurately, succinctly, and artfully describes the realities of child exploitation and how we can help survivors heal.

 - Can You See Me?: A series of PSAs ranging from 2 minutes to 5 minutes that depict various scenarios of human trafficking to help viewers recognize and report suspicious activity.

 - R.E.A.L.
 Friends Don’t: This campaign increases awareness and educates parents and caregivers about online safety and empowers parents to protect their children from harmful content, grooming, or online exploitation.

 - National Human Trafficking Hotline

-Other targeted toolkits for leaders of multiple faiths and their communities:
+Other targeted toolkits and resources for leaders of multiple faiths and their communities:

 - Fighting Modern-Day Slavery: A Handbook for Jewish Communities

 - Look Beneath the Surface: Materials for Faith-Based and Community Organizations